5 Managed Service Myths Busted

 Myth #1.
 We already have infrastructure management tools.
 Why do I need Managed Services?

+Network and application management tools are complex and time-consuming to maintain.
+Many organizations invest in these tools, yet never realize the full return on investment because they lack the knowledge, time, and staff to correctly implement and maintain them.
 The reality is that managing proactively rather than reactively is simply not feasible for many IT teams, no matter what monitoring technology is used.
 This can be due to cost, time, and/or the skills and effort required.
-Even managing the tool itself is a task many IT teams are ill-equipped to handle.
-Managed services from someone like this Kansas City managed it company can give your team the data it needs to operate proactively at a low cost, reducing the risk of costly business disruption, and creating more satisfied end-users.
+Sometimes even managing the tool itself is a task many IT teams are ill-equipped to handle.

 Myth #2.
-My manufacturers’ warranties cover my needs.
+My manufacturer’s warranties cover my needs.

-It is true that many OEMs provide warranty services such as onsite replacement with SLAs as low as two hours (provided your budget is big enough to pay for such premium services).
+It’s true that many OEMs provide warranty services such as onsite replacement with SLAs as low as two hours (provided your budget is big enough to pay for such premium services).
 The problem?
 This is a reactive response to a failure.
-And regardless, the OEM cannot cover the business impact caused by the device being down in the first place, or the cost of the time required for staff to communicate with the manufacturer’s representative, facilitate returns and replacements, re-install, and integrate the new equipment with the IT environment.
+And regardless, the OEM cannot cover the business impact caused by the device being down in the first place, or the cost of the time required for staff to communicate with the manufacturer’s representative, facilitate returns and replacements, re-install, and integrate the new equipment within the IT environment.
 The effort required to manage a covered replacement distracts your team from higher-value activities.

 Managed Services Providers (MSPs) can often detect imminent failures in equipment BEFORE it becomes a problem that impacts the business.
 By proactively monitoring and responding to alerts, MSPs can get the problem diagnosed early on and develop a workaround while the failure is being corrected.